-Diane is returning for her eighth year as the Spanish teacher at Awakening Seed.
+Diane is returning for her ninth year as the Spanish teacher at Awakening Seed.
 She has a B.A. in Fine Arts and Spanish, a minor in Latin-American Studies and a Post-Baccalaureate certificate in Elementary Education, all from ASU.
 She has two children who are students at the Seed.
 When she isn’t at school, Diane enjoys working with fibers, reading Spanish literature, practicing yoga and spending time with her family.

-This is Jay’s sixth year teaching music at the Seed.
+This is Jay’s seventh year teaching music at the Seed.
 He graduated from Maryville University in St. Louis, Missouri, with degrees in music therapy and music education in 1992.
 Jay completed his music therapy internship at the Children’s Center for Neurodevelopmental Studies, a school for children with autism and other spectrum disorders.
 Outside of the classroom, he teaches guitar and other music lessons.
 Jay hopes to share with students his knowledge of music, as well as his love of music and guide them in their use of music in their everyday lives.
 When he isn’t working, Jay enjoys reading and spending time with his family, including his wife Christine, and kids, Emily and Jack.